ZimbiX/amber-enphase-zero-export-switcher-tool/README.md

 ### Configuration

-Create a file called `.env` containing the following:
+Create a file called `.env` containing the following, deleting the section for the wrong firmware version:

 ```
 ZEST_LOG_LEVEL=debug